quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Looping {#reset-looping}

-The design of a Stateless Reset is such that it is indistinguishable from a valid packet.
-This means that a Stateless Reset might trigger the sending of a Stateless Reset in response, which could lead to infinite exchanges.
+The design of a Stateless Reset is such that without knowing the stateless reset token it is indistinguishable from a valid packet.
+This means that if a server sends a Stateless Reset to another server, that might trigger the sending of a Stateless Reset in response, which could lead to infinite exchanges.

 An endpoint MUST ensure that every Stateless Reset that it sends is smaller than the packet which triggered it, unless it maintains state sufficient to prevent